skypjack/entt/docs/md/entity.md

 registry.emplace_or_replace<position>(entity, 0., 0.);
 ```

-This is a slightly faster alternative for the following snippet:
+This is a slightly faster alternative to the following snippet:

 ```cpp
 if(registry.all_of<velocity>(entity)) {